The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 • Investments in real estate through collective investment undertakings or other investments packaged as funds, which should have the look-through approach applied.

-It provides that the capital requirement for real property risk is to be equal to the loss in the basic own funds that would result from a decrease of 25% in the value of immovable property.272
+It provides that the capital requirement for real property risk is to be equal to the loss in the BOF that would result from a decrease of 25% in the value of immovable property.488

-The spread risk sub-module covers the sensitivity of the values of assets, liabilities and financial instruments to changes in the level or volatility of credit spreads over the risk-free interest-rate term structure.273
+The spread risk sub-module covers the sensitivity of the values of assets, liabilities and financial instruments to changes to the level or volatility of credit spreads over the RFR term structure.489

-The capital charge for spread risk is made up of three components:
+The capital charge for spread risk is made up of three components, as set out immediately below:

-• A charge for securitisation position.
-Simple, transparent and standardised (STS) securitisations (both senior and non-senior)275 are allocated a relatively low capital charge.
+• A Charge for Securitisation Position.
+STS securitisations (both senior and non-senior)492 are allocated a relatively low capital charge.
 In contrast, non-STS securitisations are allocated a different charge.

-• A charge for credit derivatives.
-This must be calculated under Articles 175 and 179 of the Level 2 Delegated Regulation except where: (i) the credit derivative is part of the undertaking's risk mitigation policy; and (ii) the undertaking holds either the instruments underlying the credit derivative or another exposure, where the basis risk between the exposure held and the instruments underlying the credit derivative is not material.
+• A Charge for Credit Derivatives.
+This must be calculated under the methodology set out in the Level 2 Delegated Regulation493 except where: (i) the credit derivative is part of the undertaking’s risk mitigation policy; and (ii) the undertaking holds either the instruments underlying the credit derivative or another exposure, where the basis risk between the exposure held and the instruments underlying the credit derivative is not material.

-Mortgage loans that meet the requirements set out in Article 191 of the Level 2 Delegated Regulation are not covered by the spread risk sub-module.
+Mortgage loans that meet the requirements set out in the Level 2 Delegated Regulation494 are not covered by the spread risk sub-module.
 Instead, such loans are dealt with under the counterparty default risk module.

 Certain types of instrument that would otherwise attract a capital charge under the provisions above qualify for special treatment in the spread risk sub-module (as specified in each case).
 These include: